International Sport Coaching Journal E-Version and Print Subscription

 International Sport Coaching Journal (ISCJ) seeks to advance the profession of coaching through research articles, informative essays, experiential accounts, and systematic applications that enhance the education, development of knowledge, leadership, and best practices of coaches.

-With an editorial board composed of 10 professionals from six countries engaged in coaching, coaching education, and coaching research, ISCJ is an all-inclusive medium that extends beyond the research community to all coaches, both paid and unpaid, full- and part-time, to expand their knowledge in all facets of coaching.
+With an international editorial board composed of professionals engaged in coaching, coaching education, and coaching research, ISCJ is an all-inclusive medium that extends beyond the research community to all coaches, both paid and unpaid, full- and part-time, to expand their knowledge in all facets of coaching.
 The journal features scientific articles about coaching and coaching education that appeal to practicing coaches, administrators, and researchers; showcase best practices; and establish a more universal language in coaching.

 ISCJ is unique in that all material centers on the role, qualifications, competencies, strategies, methods, and applications of coaches rather than on sports and athletes in general.
 Each issue of ISCJ includes seven sections that will benefit a diverse range of coaches, including an opening editor’s note, peer-reviewed articles, innovations in the field, reports of specific successful documented initiatives that demonstrate best practices, insights on various issues or approaches in coaching and coaching education, reviews of worthwhile reading in coaching research and practice, and relevant papers and abstracts from coaching conferences.
 Select issues may focus on important topics, such as motivation in coaching or new approaches in the field.

 ISCJ is available in an online format, allowing subscribers many advantages such as the ability to search entire issues in seconds and access to all back issues.
 Single print issues are available for an additional fee.
 Subscribers can sign up to receive the table of contents of each issue by e-mail when a new issue has been published.